 - Advanced Illustrative Photography – how to use imagery in editorial, advertising, and fine art photography

-Master’s Degree in Photography
+Master’s Degree in Photography - Two Year Duration

 The Master’s Degree in Photography or the Master of Fine Arts (MFA) in Studio Photography explores the theory and practice of photography at an in-depth level.
 It prepares students to work as artists, instructors, and other professionals in the field.
 Graduates at this level gain advanced, intricate knowledge in the areas described in the sections above.
 They also come away with a professional portfolio and business skills in communication, and problem-solving.